qooxdoo/qxl.dialog/README.md

   used, within this package, to specify row and column numbers for the multi-column form renderer, but it can be used for any other application needs as well.
-- A finalizer function can be provided, which will be called when a form is completely generated.
-This finalizer function may be used at the application's discretion, but in particular, it allows the application to add validation to the complete form, that requires that all of the form elements have been added to the form.
+- A `finalizeFunction` can be provided, which will be called when a form is completely generated.
+This finalize function may be used at the application's discretion, but in particular, it allows the application to add validation to the complete form, that requires that all of the form elements have been added to the form.